gnolang/blog/posts/2024-12-10_road-to-mainnet/README.md

 ### 2024: The Refinement

-2024 saw the Gno core team coming together, prioritizing the creation of a stable chain to launch as soon as possible.
+2024 prioritized the creation of a stable chain to launch as soon as possible.
 Throughout the year, the team focused on delivering great stability on gno.land and being able to fix the most critical issues which stand in the way of launching the first stable network.